urgdog/urg.systems/projects/homelab-intro.md

 If you haven't experienced the full ride of:
 > "I am the smartest person alive!"

-> "I know nothing."
+> "I am dumber than pond scum."

-> "I am a genius!"
+> "Yes!
+I am a genius!"

 You should probably build a lab.
 It will humble and enlighten.
 It doesn't need to be expensive.
 You don't even need to know anything yet.
 That's the point.
 You just have to want to.